Dylan-Vo05/Food.com-Dataset-Exploration/README.md

 The `'tags'` attached to a recipe can also signal important information about a recipe's healthiness.
 Certain tags indicate what cultures foods come from, and because certain culture's cuisines are healthier than others, it can help predict healthiness.
 There are also tags for if a food is for holidays or events, often meaning the food is unhealthier.
 It is reasonable to believe there is a link between what tags are attached to a recipe, and its `'PDV_deviance'`.

-`'GridSearchCV'` was used to tune the `'n_estimators'` and `'max_depth'` hyperparameters of the `'RandomForestRegressor'`.
+`'RandomizedSearchCV'` was used to tune the `'n_estimators'` and `'max_depth'` hyperparameters of the `'RandomForestRegressor'`.
 Due to the high variance inherent in decision trees, optimizing these variables is key to avoiding overfitting.
 However, because of how large the feature set is for this model, I have to avoid hyperparameters that are too large, for both overflow avoidance and runtime efficiency.
-The best combination of hyperparameters that the Grid Search outputted was
+The best combination of hyperparameters that the Grid Search outputted was 40 for both `'n_estimators'` and `'max_depth'`.
+I suspect larger values for both hyperparameters may be more optimal, but this causes the already substantial training time to balloon exponetially.

-The MAE of the final model was ... and the R^2 was ...
+The MAE of the final model was 40.5351 and the R^2 was 0.6790.
+This is a substantial improvement over the baseline model, as the average error is much lower and the dataset's variance is captured much more accurately.

 ## Fairness Analysis

 For the fairness analysis, the data was split into lower steps and higher steps, according to `'n_steps'`.
-The median number of steps is 9, and recipes were considered lower steps if they were less than 9, higher if they were equal or greater.
-Median was chosen to evenly split.
-A permutation test was then performed to determine if the model was fair, using the difference in MSE as the test statistic
+The median number of steps is 9, and recipes were considered short if they were less than 9; long if they were equal or greater.
+Median was chosen to evenly split the data.
+A permutation test was then performed to determine if the model was fair, using the difference in MAE as the test statistic, due to outliers in the data.

 **Null Hypothesis:** The model is fair.
 The accuracy for long and short recipes is roughly similar, pulled from the same distribution.

 **Alternate Hypothesis:** The model is not fair.
 The accuracy for long and short recipes is dissimilar enough to not be a result of random chance.

-**Test Statistic (Significance Level = 0.05):** The difference in MAE between longer and shorter recipes.
+**Test Statistic (Significance Level = 0.05):** The absolute difference in MAE between longer and shorter recipes.

+<iframe
+  src="assets/fair.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+The observed difference in MAE between long and short recipes was 0.8139.
+Through the permutation test, we found 1000 simulated MAEs under the null hypothesis and found a p-value of 0.081.
+Because this p-value is greater than our significance level of 0.05, we fail to reject the null hypothesis.
+We cannot conclude that the model is unfair, or that its accuracy is different for longer and shorter recipes.